 The Company holds money on behalf of clients in accordance with the client money rules set out in the CySEC's Directive DI87-01 for the Safeguarding of Client Assets, Product Governance Obligations and Inducements.
-In addition, the client bank accounts are segregated from the bank accounts of the Company.
-Similarly to K-AUM, relevant capital requirements are calculated and monitored on an ongoing basis and capital adequacy reports that monitor in this k-factor, are being reported by the Risk Management Department on a quarterly basis to the CySEC.
+Furthermore, similarly to K-AUM, relevant capital requirements are calculated and monitored on an ongoing basis and capital adequacy reports that monitor in this k-factor, are being reported by the Risk Management Department on a quarterly basis to the CySEC.